ffrouin/myDiabby/README.md

   - the basal counselor : for basal scheme changes
   - the bolus counselor : to adjust basal and/or bolus ratio of meals

+The toolkit is able to manage unit conversion (mg/dl, g/l, mmol/l)

 ## DISCLAIMER AND WARNINGS

 This tool has been developped by parents of a Diabete Type 1 child in order to have a better understanding of the insulin treatment changes driven by his diabetic pediatrician.